allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 ## Fixing the state of affairs

-Let's look at the first test again, which was presented in the previous section “Naive Approach”.
+Let’s look at the first test again, which was presented in the previous section “Naive Approach”.
 It is not too hard to notice that the vocabulary here resembles a more natural language, used by domain experts who do not use purely technical terms.